vT3n/Test-0.0/README.md

-# Enter the Gungeon ML Tracker (Personal Project Plan)
+# Enter the Gungeon ML Tracker (Project Plan)

 ## Summary

-This personal project explores capturing **Enter the Gungeon** game state through **BepInEx** plugins and turning those observations into datasets for training **PyTorch** agents.
-The long-term dream is to let a learned model reason about the game and eventually pilot a character through runs without human input.
+This project is me trying to capture **Enter the Gungeon** game state through **BepInEx** and turning those "observations" into data for training a **PyTorch** model.
+The long-term goal is to train "player" a model to reason about the game and eventually pilot a character through runs without input.

 ---